Last updated on February 15th, 2023 at 12:29 pm

 (Related: 4 Tips for Hiring Great Front Office Staff)

 As I mentioned earlier, it can sometimes be the lowest-paid position in the office; I suggest changing that.
 Think of all the money you spend on marketing; a good receptionist will make that worth it and may save you from having to spend more to get the new patient numbers you need.

 Now take a look, do you have the right person on your front desk?
 If you’re not sure, call in and pretend to be a patient calling in; see how you are handled.
 Try this at various points in the day or have a friend or spouse call in and give you their feedback.
 Listen to how your patients are being handled at the front, look at how the receptionist responds when the front door opens.
 You may solve all your new patient problems just by replacing or training the person on the front desk.

 I hope this tip helps!
-For more great tips, subscribe to our YouTube channel where we upload free practice management tips every week.
-I also highly recommend checking out our 2-day seminar, the New Patient Workshop, where some of the best marketers in the industry will teach you proven marketing techniques.
+I also highly recommend checking out our 2-day seminar, the New Patient Workshop, where we’ll give you a system for acquiring and retaining more high-quality new patients.
 If you aren’t able to make it to the New Patient Workshop, I suggest checking out our online training platform, DDS Success — it is a subscription-based platform that allows you to train your staff from the comfort of your own office.